-- A maximum of 2 door handles connected to a maximum of one DX2-DH2C2 or one DX-PD2C5 package are supported. - All of the 2 door handles must be controlled by the same PDU so that you can have "only one" handle opened at a time to avoid critical power consumption.
+- A maximum of 2 door handles connected to a maximum of one DX2-DH2C2 are supported. - Both of the 2 door handles must be controlled by the same PDU so that you can have "only one" handle opened at a time to avoid critical power consumption.
 That is, ALL door handles must be connected to only one PDU in the power-sharing connection, NOT both PDUs.

-Note: It is strongly suggested to make sure the upper limit of "powered dry contact actuators" is set to 1 when making a power-sharing connection.
+Note: It is strongly suggested to check and make sure the upper limit of "powered cry contact actuators" is set to 1 when making a power-sharing connection.

-▶ Other sensor restrictions when door handles are present:
+Other sensor restrictions when door handles are present: